 - 1. This Directive lays down minimum safety and health requirements for the organization of working time. - 2.
-This Directive applies to: - (a) minimum periods of daily rest, weekly rest and annual leave, to breaks and maximum weekly working time; and - (b) certain aspects of night work, shift work and patterns of work. - 3.
-This Directive shall apply to all sectors of activity, both public and private, within the meaning of Article 2 of Directive 89/391/EEC, without prejudice to Article 17 of this Directive, with the exception of air, rail, road, sea, inland waterway and lake transport, sea fishing, other work at sea and the activities of doctors in training; - 4.
-The provisions of Directive 89/391/EEC are fully applicable to the matters referred to in paragraph 2, without prejudice to more stringent and/or specific provisions contained in this Directive.
+This Directive applies to: - (a) minimum periods of daily rest, weekly rest and annual leave, to breaks and maximum weekly working time; and - (b) certain aspects of night work, shift work and patterns of work.

+3. This Directive shall apply to all sectors of activity, both public and private, within the meaning of Article 2 of Directive 89/391/EEC, without prejudice to Articles 14 and 17 of this Directive.